pgcbioinfo/vargram/docs/basics.md

     The ordering of the gene barplots are based on the `start` column in the annotation file.

-## Basic usage
+## Basic syntax

 VARGRAM has a declarative syntax that makes it is easy to declare what you want to see in the figure.
-Every VARGRAM script starts by importing the class `vargram` from the package of the same name:
+Every VARGRAM script starts by importing the class `vargram` from the package:
 ```py
 from vargram import vargram # Importing vargram class
 ```